-With so much glazing, homeowners soon realised that their conservatory would feel warm and stuffy in the sunshine, making it an uncomfortable room to sit in during the warmer weather.
+With so much glazing, homeowners soon realised that their conservatory felt warm and stuffy in the sunshine, making it an uncomfortable room to sit in during the warmer weather.

 Unfortunately, whilst it was a cheaper material, the uPVC also tended to date and turn yellow which left the conservatory looking tired and unappealing.
 Although we loved the idea of extending our properties with a room that made us feel more connected to our neatly manicured gardens, these issues caused the traditional conservatory to fall out of style.